 What We Do

-- Confidential one-on-one conversations (available in English, French, Spanish, and Mandarin)
+- Confidential one-on-one conversations (available in English, Spanish, Mandarin, Hindi and Punjabi).

-- Connections to both on-campus and off-campus resources
+- Connections to both on- and off-campus resources.

-Please note that Peer Advocates are not certified to provide long-term counseling.
-Peer Advocates can instead connect students to PARC professional staff and/or the Brandeis Counseling Center for ongoing professional support.
+Please note that peer advocates are not certified to provide long-term counseling.
+Advocates can instead connect students to PARC professional staff and/or the Brandeis Counseling Center for ongoing professional support.

 Violence Prevention Education and Training

 PARC also offers a library of trainings which can be requested by any member of the Brandeis community.
-Student groups and Community Advisors are particularly encouraged to host these trainings.
+Student groups and community advisers are particularly encouraged to host these trainings.